Botox For TMJ: Can It Relieve Pain?

 Botox, which is short for botulinum toxin, is typically used to reduce wrinkles and improve aesthetic appearance.
 However, more doctors and clinics have begun offering the procedure to treat temporomandibular joint (TMJ) disorders and relieve pain.

-But is botox actually proven effective for TMJ in medical studies, or is it a waste of money?
-Do real users report pain relief when getting botox for TMJ?
-Does it cause side effects?
-And is it covered by health insurance?
+But is botox actually proven effective for TMJ in medical studies?
+Do real patients report pain relief when getting botox for TMJ?
+What's the risk of side effects?
+And is this treatment covered by insurance?

-In this article we'll answer all of these questions and more as we review medical research on botox for TMJ to determine its efficacy, share a real user review of the procedure, and explain whether it's typically covered by health insurance.
+In this article we'll answer all of these questions and more, as we review clinical studies on botox for TMJ, to determine if the treatment is likely or not to relieve pain.

 Does Botox for TMJ Work?

-There’s a significant amount of medical research testing the effectiveness of botox for treating TMJ.
-A medical review published by the Canadian Agency for Drugs and Technologies in Health analyzed data from four clinical studies on botox for TMJ.
+medical review published by the Canadian Agency for Drugs and Technologies in Health analyzed data from four clinical trials on botox for TMJ.

 The results were relatively negative.
 The study authors concluded that “None of the included systematic reviews expressed confidence in the efficacy of [botox] for treating [TMJ].”

-Some of the reviewed studies did have positive results, but the researchers noted that there were so many different techniques and treatment approaches used that it was hard say that the procedure is effective overall.
+Some of the included studies did show positive results, but the researchers noted that there were so many different techniques and treatment approaches used that it was hard to argue that the procedure is effective overall.

 Based on the available research, we will conclude that botox may be effective for treating TMJ, but shouldn’t be considered as a first option because it doesn't appear to be more effective than treatment methods like physical therapy, and may have a greater risk of side effects.